 Izaak Thibodeaux – Founder and President

 Zaak was born and raised in Lake Charles, Louisiana where he currently resides with his wife, Marlena, and 9-year old son.
-After serving almost 9-years as an Army Combat Medic, Zaak was medically retired due to severe injuries sustained during combat operations in Afghanistan.
+He served in the Army from 2005-2014 in various positions.
+His final assignment was with 173rd Airborne Brigade Combat Team as an Infantry Company Senior Medic.
+Zaak deployed in that capacity to Afghanistan 2012-13.
+Due to severe injuries sustained during combat operations, Zaak was medically retired in 2014.

 Zaak’s interest in medical cannabis came only after several physically invasive treatments, surgeries, and the being prescribed countless combinations of prescription drugs, all without success.
 As a former medic, Zaak knew there had to be a better option and began looking into alternative treatments.